Paul Garelli

-Paul Garelli (23 April 1924 – 8 July 2006) was a French Assyriologist, directeur de recherche au CNRS, professor at the Sorbonne and the l'EPHE, a member of the Académie des inscriptions et belles-lettres and professor at the Collège de France.
+Paul Garelli (23 April 1924 – 8 July 2006) was a French Assyriologist, director of research at the CNRS, professor at the Sorbonne and the l'EPHE, a member of the Académie des inscriptions et belles-lettres and professor at the Collège de France.

 Early life

 Paul Garelli was born in Croydon, London.
 He spent his early years in Switzerland and Istanbul, where his father was director general of the Ottoman Bank.

 Education

 He did his graduate studies in Geneva and Paris.
 He obtained a BA in economics and in 1951 the degree of the École pratique des hautes études (historical and philological studies section).

 Career

 He would return to the EPHE in 1974 as director of studies at the IVth section.

 In 1958, Paul Garelli joined the Centre national de la recherche scientifique where he became a research fellow in 1967 at the head of the Archaeology and history section of the Assyrian-Babylonian countries.
 He was part of the National Committee of the CNRS.

 A Doctor of Letters (History) in 1963, he was a lecturer and professor at the Sorbonne from 1967 to 1986.
 He taught history of the peoples of the Semitic East.

 Paul Garelli was a member of the Société Asiatique (1972) and of the international committee of Ebla (Rome) (1977) and president of the François Thureau-Dangin group (1975).

 In 1982, he was elected ordinary member of the Académie des Inscriptions et Belles-Lettres then, in 1986, professor of Assyriologie at the Collège de France.